All Israel

 For now, the motivation for the leaks, both by Feldstein and the other main suspect, as well as the degree of connection between Feldstein and Netanyahu remain open questions.

-The PMO has also characterized the arrest of Feldstein as “politically motivated,” alleging the goal was to extract "false statements against the prime minister" from Feldstein.
+The PMO has also characterized the arrest as “politically motivated,” alleging the goal was to extract "false statements against the prime minister" from Feldstein.

-Summing up the prosecution’s position, lower court judge Menahem Mizrahi said: “The information was illegally removed from the IDF and transferred to an unauthorized party, which led to serious security damage.”
+Summing up the prosecution’s position, lower court judge Menahem Mizrahi said, “The information was illegally removed from the IDF and transferred to an unauthorized party, which led to serious security damage.”

 “In the investigation conducted in cooperation with the IDF, the Shin Bet and the police, a serious axis of leaks was exposed and the expansion of the damage to the state’s security was prevented.”